 Children (junior high school students /15 and under) FREE -

-Tsukiji Fish Market - Explore the old fish market in Tokyo!
+Tsukiji Fish Market - Discover the historic fish market in Tokyo!

 -

-Akihabara - kihabara (秋葉原), also called Akiba after a former local shrine, is a district in central Tokyo that is famous for its many electronics shops.
-In more recent years, Akihabara has gained recognition as the center of Japan’s otaku (diehard fan) culture, and many shops and establishments devoted to anime and manga are now dispersed among the electronic stores in the district.
+Akihabara - Akihabara (秋葉原), also known as Akiba after a former local shrine, is a district in central Tokyo renowned for its numerous electronics shops.
+In recent years, Akihabara has also become recognized as the hub of Japan’s otaku (diehard fan) culture, with many shops and establishments dedicated to anime and manga now interspersed among the electronic stores in the district.
 On Sundays, Chuo Dori, the main street through the district, is closed to car traffic from 13:00 to 18:00 (until 17:00 from October through March).

 -

-Koishikawa Korakuen Garden - Koishikawa Korakuen (小石川後楽園, Koishikawa Kōrakuen) is one of Tokyo’s oldest and best Japanese gardens.
-It was built in the early Edo Period (1600-1867) at the Tokyo residence of the Mito branch of the ruling Tokugawa family.
+Koishikawa Korakuen Garden - Koishikawa Korakuen (小石川後楽園, Koishikawa Kōrakuen) is one of Tokyo’s oldest and finest Japanese gardens.
+It was constructed in the early Edo Period (1600-1867) at the Tokyo residence of the Mito branch of the ruling Tokugawa family.
 Like its namesake in Okayama, the garden was named Korakuen after a poem encouraging a ruler to enjoy pleasure only after achieving happiness for his people.
-Koishikawa is the district in which the garden is located in.
+Koishikawa is the district in which the garden is located.

 -

-Hama Rikyu Gardens - Hama Rikyu (浜離宮, Hama Rikyū), is a large, attractive landscape garden in central Tokyo.
-Located alongside Tokyo Bay, Hama Rikyu features seawater ponds which change level with the tides, and a teahouse on an island where visitors can rest and enjoy the scenery.
+Hama Rikyu Gardens - Hama Rikyu (浜離宮, Hama Rikyū), is a large, picturesque landscape garden in central Tokyo.
+Situated alongside Tokyo Bay, Hama Rikyu features seawater ponds that change level with the tides, and a teahouse on an island where visitors can relax and enjoy the scenery.
 The traditionally styled garden stands in stark contrast to the skyscrapers of the adjacent Shiodome district.

 -

-The Tokyo National Museum features one of the largest and best collections of art and archeological artifacts in Japan, made up of over 110,000 individual items including nearly a hundred national treasures.
-At any one time, about 4000 different items from the permanent museum collection are on display.
-In addition, visiting temporary exhibitions are also held regularly.
-Good English information and audio guides are available.
+The Tokyo National Museum boasts one of the largest and finest collections of art and archaeological artifacts in Japan, comprising over 110,000 individual items, including nearly a hundred national treasures.
+At any given time, about 4000 different items from the permanent museum collection are on display.
+Additionally, temporary exhibitions are regularly held.
+Comprehensive English information and audio guides are available.

-- Rikugien Garden - Rikugien (六義園) is often considered Tokyo’s most beautiful Japanese landscape garden alongside Koishikawa Korakuen.
-Built around 1700 for the 5th Tokugawa Shogun, Rikugien literally means “six poems garden” and reproduces in miniature 88 scenes from famous poems.
-The garden is a good example of an Edo Period strolling garden and features a large central pond surrounded by manmade hills and forested areas, all connected by a network of trails.
+- Rikugien Garden - Rikugien (六義園) is often regarded as Tokyo’s most beautiful Japanese landscape garden alongside Koishikawa Korakuen.
+Built around 1700 for the 5th Tokugawa Shogun, Rikugien literally means “six poems garden” and recreates in miniature 88 scenes from famous poems.
+The garden is a prime example of an Edo Period strolling garden and features a large central pond surrounded by manmade hills and forested areas, all connected by a network of trails.

-- Yoyogi Park - Yoyogi Park (代々木公園, Yoyogi Kōen) is one of Tokyo’s largest city parks, featuring wide lawns, ponds and forested areas.
-It is a great place for jogging, picnicking and other outdoor activities.
+- Yoyogi Park - Yoyogi Park (代々木公園, Yoyogi Kōen) is one of Tokyo’s largest city parks, featuring expansive lawns, ponds, and forested areas.
+It is an excellent place for jogging, picnicking, and other outdoor activities.

-Although Yoyogi Park has relatively few cherry trees compared to other sites in Tokyo, it makes for a nice cherry blossom viewing spot in spring.
-Furthermore, it is known for its ginko tree forest, which turns intensely golden in autumn.
+Although Yoyogi Park has relatively few cherry trees compared to other sites in Tokyo, it offers a pleasant cherry blossom viewing spot in spring.
+Additionally, it is known for its ginkgo tree forest, which turns a brilliant golden hue in autumn.

-- Roppongi Hills, Shop & Restaurant - Roppongi Hills is one of the best examples of a city within the city.
-Opened in 2003 in the heart of Tokyo’s Roppongi district, the building complex features offices, apartments, shops, restaurants, a hotel, art museum, observation deck and more.
-The office floors are home to leading companies from the IT and financial sectors, and Roppongi Hills has become a symbol of the Japanese IT industry.
+- Roppongi Hills, Shop & Restaurant - Roppongi Hills is a prime example of a city within a city.
+Opened in 2003 in the heart of Tokyo’s Roppongi district, the building complex includes offices, apartments, shops, restaurants, a hotel, art museum, observation deck, and more.
+The office floors house leading companies from the IT and financial sectors, and Roppongi Hills has become a symbol of the Japanese IT industry.

-At the center of Roppongi Hills stands the 238 meter Mori Tower, one of the tallest buildings in the city.
-While most of the building is occupied by office space, the first few floors have restaurants and shops and the top few floors house an observation deck and modern art museum that are open to the public.
+At the center of Roppongi Hills stands the 238-meter Mori Tower, one of the tallest buildings in the city.
+While most of the building is occupied by office space, the first few floors feature restaurants and shops, and the top floors house an observation deck and modern art museum open to the public.

-- Odaiba District - Odaiba (お台場) is a popular shopping and entertainment district on a man made island in Tokyo Bay.
-It originated as a set of small man made fort islands (daiba literally means “fort”), which were built towards the end of the Edo Period (1603-1868) to protect Tokyo against possible attacks from the sea and specifically in response to the gunboat diplomacy of Commodore Perry.
+- Odaiba District - Odaiba (お台場) is a popular shopping and entertainment district on a man-made island in Tokyo Bay.
+It originated as a set of small man-made fort islands (daiba literally means “fort”), constructed towards the end of the Edo Period (1603-1868) to protect Tokyo against potential sea attacks, specifically in response to Commodore Perry’s gunboat diplomacy.

-More than a century later, the small islands were joined into larger islands by massive landfills, and Tokyo began a spectacular development project aimed to turn the islands into a futuristic residential and business district during the extravagant 1980s.
-But development was critically slowed after the burst of the “bubble economy” in the early 1990s, leaving Odaiba nearly vacant.
+More than a century later, the small islands were merged into larger islands through massive landfills, and Tokyo embarked on a spectacular development project to transform the islands into a futuristic residential and business district during the extravagant 1980s.
+However, development slowed significantly after the “bubble economy” burst in the early 1990s, leaving Odaiba nearly vacant.

-- Shibamata - Shibamata (柴又) is a neighborhood on the eastern end of Tokyo, not far from the Edogawa River which is the natural border between Tokyo and Chiba Prefecture.
-The town retains its old-school charm from yesteryear and is a perfect break away from modern Tokyo.
-One of the main attractions to see is the Shibamata Taishakuten Temple not far from the station.
+- Shibamata - Shibamata (柴又) is a neighborhood on the eastern edge of Tokyo, not far from the Edogawa River, which serves as the natural border between Tokyo and Chiba Prefecture.
+The town retains its nostalgic charm from days gone by and offers a perfect escape from modern Tokyo.
+One of the main attractions is the Shibamata Taishakuten Temple, located near the station.

-- Nezu - Having miraculously avoided major damage during world wars and natural disasters, Yanaka and Nezu—two of the neighborhoods that make up shitamachi, Tokyo’s old downtown—retain their last-century charm.
-You’ll find historical sites such as Yanaka Cemetery and Nezu Shrine tucked away among shitamachi’s narrow back alleys, traditional wooden houses, izakaya pubs, atmospheric coffee shops and retro stores selling old-style sweets and snacks.
-Here you can slip back in time to a slower-paced, more genteel Tokyo.
+- Nezu - Having miraculously avoided major damage during world wars and natural disasters, Yanaka and Nezu—two neighborhoods that form part of shitamachi, Tokyo’s old downtown—retain their last-century charm.
+Visitors will find historical sites such as Yanaka Cemetery and Nezu Shrine tucked away among shitamachi’s narrow back alleys, traditional wooden houses, izakaya pubs, atmospheric coffee shops, and retro stores selling old-style sweets and snacks.
+Here, one can step back in time to a slower-paced, more genteel Tokyo.

 - Meet up with guide on foot within designated area of Tokyo